TWUOnline/tone/pages/02.oct2021/02.blog/03.deep-learning/item.md

 This is where activities such as Visible Learning routines and Liberating Structures can help.
 By guiding students through various problems, cases, questions, students can think critically and engage with the material, with each other, and with the instructor in a meaningful way.

 #### Visible Thinking Routines
-These three videos explain Project Zero's Visible Thinking Routines and highlight how the routines can facilitate deeper learning.
+This video explains Project Zero's Visible Thinking Routines and highlight how the routines can facilitate deeper learning.

 [plugin:youtube](https://www.youtube.com/watch?v=oKV_S5NpDdc)